What Are Key Details? Make the Concept Stick for Students

 Key details are important ideas within a text that support, prove, or clarify the main idea.
 They can also help validate a main idea, meaning, especially in informational texts, they support the author’s stance or point of view with evidence.
 Key details serve one or more of three main purposes in any text:

 Finding key details can be a difficult concept for students to understand, especially in the early elementary grades.
 To scaffold the concept, you can describe key details in other ways to give students a more concrete idea of what they’re looking for in a text.
-Other definitions might explain the key details:
+Answer the question "What do key details do?" with responses like:

 Key details vs. extraneous details